FourierDrive/Repo/docs/storage/sd/electrical_characteristics.md

   * **I**: Input
   * **O**: Output using push-pull drivers
   * **PP**: I/O using push-pull drivers

+## Signal Behaviors

+* **Voltage Supply (VDD)**: Traditional SD cards operate at a standard 3.3V supply level.
+High-speed and Ultra High Speed (UHS) cards support dual-voltage signaling, shifting down to 1.8V logic levels during high-speed operations to reduce power consumption and signal integrity degradation.
+* **Signal Ground (VSS1, VSS2)**: Multiple ground pins are designated to ensure stable reference potentials and high-frequency noise suppression across the bus interface.
 * **Card Detection and Special Signals**: Pin 1 incorporates an internal pull-up resistor for card detection and mode selection, which can be disconnected during regular data transfer using the `SET_CLR_CARD_DETECT` (ACMD42) command.
-Additionally, Pin 9 (`DAT2`) can be utilized as a Read Wait signal in SDIO mode.
+Card detection (CD) functionality is typically handled via Pin 1 (CD/DAT3) in SD mode or through dedicated mechanical switch pins in the card socket, while Pin 9 (`DAT2`) can be utilized as a Read Wait signal in SDIO mode.
 * **SPI and SD 1-bit Mode Interrupts**: Pin 8 is dedicated to the interrupt function with no timing constraints.
 The card can signal an interrupt at any time by driving Pin 8 low, and the host detects and clears it using a level-sensitive input.
 * **SD 4-bit Mode Interrupts**: Because Pin 8 is multiplexed with `DAT1`, interrupts are restricted to a specific "Interrupt Period".
 The host samples the line during this designated window, treating it synchronously or asynchronously depending on the operating speed.

-## Power and Signal Levels

-* **Voltage Supply (VDD)**: Traditional SD cards operate at a standard 3.3V supply level.
-High-speed and UHS (Ultra High Speed) cards support dual-voltage signaling, shifting down to 1.8V logic levels during high-speed operations to reduce power consumption and signal integrity degradation.
-* **Signal Ground (VSS1, VSS2)**: Multiple ground pins are designated to ensure stable reference potentials and high-frequency noise suppression across the bus interface.